aidnem/collver/README.md

   puts // Take this pointer, and use it to print the string to stdout end
 ```
+Notice how there are no variables, and the data just lives on the stack.

 Unlike other programming languages that focus on silly things like memory
 safety or ease-of-use, Collver is meant to be as simple to implement as